 We have an app that relies heavily on fragments.
 Every screen is an activity that hosts a fragment that hosts a recycler view:

 We want to start migrating the screens to compose by keeping the screen’s content and placing it in a compose environment.
 This means that our activities will call setContent { } instead of setContentView() and that our top and bottom bars will be written in compose.
+Also, a must have requirement is that the top bar has to react to the user’s scroll by collapsing and expanding.

 Using Scaffold and AndroidFragment

 Scaffold offers, among others, slots for both bars.
 It also provides wiring between the screens’ components so that we can easily add support for various interactions.
 In our case we want to leverage top bar’s enter always scroll behavior.
+AndroidFragment is a composable that takes care the instantiation and hosting of a fragment.

 Putting them together we start we something like this: